cibero42/Wifi-CTF/REPORT.md

 ## 3.3 Configuration
 ### 3.3.1 Router
 **(Renato)**
+TO DO:
+- Reconfigure Router
+- Export config and upload on Github
+- Explain Network configuration (generic)
+- Explain how to restore the config (alert that only works in same router)

 ### 3.3.2.
 OPEN Clients
 As discussed earlier, the concept behind the Open Wi-Fi Network is to strategically mislead competitors in the "hack the flag" challenge by creating the illusion of significant activity within the network.
 This entails generating random traffic to attract attention effectively.